-Reverse mortgages are designed to help older homeowners continue living in their homes in their later years by letting them tap into their equity and convert it into cash.
-Instead of the borrower making payments to the lender that reduce the balance owed and increase their equity, the lender pays the borrower — increasing the amount owed and reducing their equity.
+Reverse mortgages are designed to help older homeowners continue living in their homes in their later years by letting them convert their home equity into income.
+Instead of the borrower making payments to the mortgage lender that reduce the balance owed and increase their equity, the lender pays the borrower — increasing the amount owed and reducing their equity.

-These loans are designed so that borrowers don’t have to make a monthly payment, but reverse mortgage payments may be worthwhile for people who can afford them and want to maintain as much equity as possible.
+These loans are designed so that borrowers don’t have to make a monthly payment, but making payments on a reverse mortgage may be worthwhile for borrowers who can afford them and want to maintain as much equity as possible.

 Can I Make Payments on a Reverse Mortgage?